Tinkerforge/doc/en/source/Hardware/Bricklets/IO4.rst

 The Bricklet features 4 pins that can be independently configured as digital inputs or outputs.
 Each input pin can additionally be configured with pull-ups or as interrupt source.
 Via terminal blocks all signals can be accessed.
-Two additional terminal blocks deliver the output voltage and GND.
+Two additional terminal blocks deliver 3.3V and GND.

 Human interfaces, such as switches, push-buttons and LEDs are typical applications of this Bricklet.